Debbieliang9/torchMojiBot/README.md

 This repo contains the code and detailed instruction to reproduce the intelligent Slack bot I built in this blog post (TODO: add link).
 Powered by the [torchMoji](https://github.com/cw75/torchMoji) model, the bot automatically reacts to Slack messages with emoji.

-Before proceeding, make sure you have installed `python3`, `wget`, and `zip`.
+Before proceeding, make sure you have installed `python3` (the repo is tested for python3.6), `wget`, and `zip`.
 Also, install and configure [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 If you are deploying the model on SageMaker, you also need `docker`.

-If you are deploying the model on Algorithmia, you also need `pip3`.
+If you are deploying the model on Algorithmia, you also need `pip3` (the repo is tested for pip3.6).

 Overall, there are 5 steps:
 1. Set up the Slack bot by completing steps 1-5 [here](https://github.com/cw75/torchMojiBot/tree/master/slack).